Sore Throat Pain: Is it Viral or Strep?

 How can you tell the difference between a viral and bacterial sore throat?

-A sore throat (pharyngitis) is a common problem and it is usually caused by a viral or bacterial infection.
+Sore throat pain (pharyngitis) is a common problem and it is usually the result of a viral or bacterial infection.
 If sore throat is due to strep, then it is important to get help right away at urgent care.

 Viruses can cause a sore throat and other upper respiratory infections, such as the common cold.
-Sore throat caused by a virus is not treated with antibiotics but instead may be treated with rest, pain medication, and other therapies aimed at relieving symptoms.
+Viral sore throats are not treated with antibiotics but instead may be treated with rest, pain medication, and other therapies aimed at relieving symptoms.

 Strep throat is a particular kind of pharyngitis that is caused by a bacterium known as group A streptococcus (GAS).
 Strep throat is treated with a course of antibiotics.